openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-basic/step2.md

 my-cluster-entity-operator-57bb594d9d-z4gs6            2/2     Running             0          21s
 ```

+The Entity Operator contains the Topic Operator.

-> You can notice the Cluster Operator starts the Apache Zookeeper cluster as well as the broker nodes and the Entity Operator.
-The Zookeeper and Kafka cluster are based in Kubernetes StatetulSets.
+> You can notice the Cluster Operator starts the Apache ZooKeeper cluster as well as the broker nodes and the Entity Operator.
+The Zookeeper and Kafka cluster are based on Kubernetes StatetulSets.

-Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.
+Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.

 `^C`{{execute ctrl-seq}}

 ### Create a Kafka Topic to store your events

-When your cluster is ready, create a topic to publish and subscribe from your external client.
+When your cluster is ready, create a topic to subscribe and publish to from your external client.

-Create the following `my-topic` custom resource definition with 1 replicas and 1 partitions in the `my-cluster` Kafka cluster.
+Create a `my-topic` custom resource definition with 1 replica and 1 partition in the `my-cluster` Kafka cluster.

-Check the content of the file:
+Check the configuration for the `KafkaTopic` custom resource:

 `cat /opt/kafka-topic.yaml`{{execute interrupt}}

-Then apply the custom resource for the operator to pick it up:
+Then apply the custom resource for the Topic Operator to pick up:

 `oc -n kafka apply -f /opt/kafka-topic.yaml`{{execute}}

-This will create a Kafka Topic resource in the cluster where we will be sending and receiving events.
-Now we can interact with the cluster.
+This creates a Kafka topic in the cluster for sending and receiving events.
+Now we are ready to interact with the cluster.